strapdata/elassandra/docs/elassandra/source/operations.rst

 add parameter ``check_unique_id=false``.

-GETing
+GETting
 ______

-Now, let's see if the information was added by GETting it:
+Now, let's see if the information has been added by GETting it:

 .. code::